DP3T-HA-go-backend/DP3T-backend/services/public/exposed/README.md

 This implementation is just meant to be a demo for testing purposes.
 Data is stored in memory and not persisted.

+A 'ec256-key' ECS256 PRIVATE key needs to be placed in the folder.
+It needs to match the PUBKEY in the DP3T App module.

 Building the service requires Go and Protocol Buffers:

 ```